 Granted, all kids are different and you know what your child is like if he doesn’t get enough sleep.
 Many of us have been duped into thinking, “If my child stays up late, he’ll just sleep late and make up for it in the morning.”
 How’s that worked for you?

-A too-late bedtime leads to:
+A too-late bedtime may lead to:

 Difficulty getting to sleep.
 Once your child passes her natural “sleep window” her body will produce cortisol and even adrenaline (hormones that stimulate the body).
 Parents sometimes notice their child’s “second wind.”